irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

 multiple times, though never for longer than the uncertainty interval, nor more than once per node.

-As mentioned above, the contrast between Spanner and CRDB is that Spanner always waits on writes for a short interval, whereas CRDB sometimes waits on reads for a longer interval.
+As mentioned above, the contrast between Spanner and <abbrev>CRDB</abbrev> is that Spanner always waits on writes for a short interval, whereas <abbrev>CRDB</abbrev>
+sometimes waits on reads for a longer interval.
 How long is that interval?
-Well, it depends on how clocks on CRDB nodes are being synchronized.
+Well, it depends on how clocks on <abbrev>CRDB</abbrev> nodes are being synchronized.
-Using NTP, it could very well be up to 250ms.
+Using <abbrev>NTP</abbrev>, it could very well be up to 250ms.
 Not great, but the kind of transaction that would restart for the full interval would have to be reading constantly updated values across many nodes.
 These kinds of patterns do exist in practice, but are the exception.

-Because CRDB relies on clock synchronization, nodes periodically compare clock offsets amongst themselves.
+Because <abbrev>CRDB</abbrev> relies on clock synchronization, nodes periodically compare clock offsets amongst themselves.
 If the configured maximum offset is exceeded by any node, it self-terminates.
 If you’re curious about what happens when maximum clock offsets are violated, we’ve thought about it a bit [here](https://www.cockroachlabs.com/docs/stable/operational-faqs.html#what-happens-when-node-clocks-are-not-properly-synchronized).

-## Concluding thoughts
+## 8. Concluding thoughts

 If you've made it this far, thanks for hanging in there.
 If you're new to it all, this is tricky stuff to grok.
 Even we occasionally need reminding about